material-motion/material-motion/specifications/plans/BasicTween.md

 * Only `from` is provided.
 Interpolates between `from` and the current presentation value of the property.

 * Only `to` is provided.
 Interpolates between the current value of the property and `to`.

-## Performer considerations

-If multiple BasicTweens are added for the same property then the latest tween is used.